mweppler/mweppler.github.com/_posts/2014-09-16-custom-source-control-code-coverage.md

 # Custom Source Control: Code Coverage

 I originally started writing this post a few months ago.
-Unfortunitely I got wrapped up in other things and had to put this off.
+Unfortunately I got wrapped up in other things and had to put this off.
 I don't have much to add but wanted to just wrap this up.
 This is a continuation of my last post on <a href="http://matt.weppler.me/2014/04/28/custom_source_control_refactoring.html" target="_blank">refactoring the custom source control</a> application in ruby.
 I will be working off the <a href="https://github.com/mweppler/custom-source-control" target="_blank">previous code</a>, so be sure to grab a copy if you don't already have it.

 A while back, Aaron Patterson <a href="https://twitter.com/tenderlove" target="_blank">@tenderlove</a> wrote a blog post on code coverage and ruby.
-He wrote a very basic code coverage tool using rubys built in stuff.
+He wrote a very basic code coverage tool using ruby's built in stuff.
 I can't find that post otherwise I'd link to it.
 I used what I learned in that post to build something to capture our code coverage in csc.

 In `specs/custom_coverage.rb` add the following: